Writing for Television Online

 3. Undergraduate Bachelor's Transcript or Copy of Degree Certificate or DegreeVerify Certificate from National Student Clearinghouse

 Although we do not take college grades into consideration, we require proof that an undergraduate Bachelor's degree, in any field, has been conferred.
-Please provide a copy of your transcript (an unofficial copy is acceptable), or a copy of your degree certificate, or a DegreeVerify Certificate from National Student Clearinghouse.
+Please provide a copy of your transcript (an unofficial copy is acceptable), or a copy or picture of your degree certificate, or a DegreeVerify Certificate from National Student Clearinghouse.
 Alternatively, if you have an advanced degree such as an MFA, we will accept that transcript or certificate.

 4. Be prepared to choose either the Comedy or Drama track.
 (Comedy Track - Students write half-hour comedies or dramedies.
 Single-cam or multi-cam.
 Drama Track - Students write one-hour dramas or dramedies.
 You can only choose one track.)